shreyabatra4/python-functions-new-prg-model-starter/getting-started.md

 In addition to the [published documentation](<TODO>), hints are available in code editors that support type checking with PYI files.

-## Callouts
+## Notes

 - Mix and match of Functions written in the previous programming model and the new programming model in the same Function App will not be supported.
+- At this time, the main functions file must be named `function_app.py`.

-To learn more about the new programming model for Azure Functions in Python, see <TODO>.
+To learn more about the new programming model for Azure Functions in Python, see the [Azure Functions Python developer guide](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-python?tabs=asgi%2Capplication-level).

 ## Getting Started